Breastfeeding Counsellor

 Groups of more than 20 = £150 flat rate

 This fee applies in any instance an organisation, NHS Trust or similar institution pays the training fee for an individual or group on one of our courses, and will be applied as standard.
-Any bookings of this type require a signed training agreement before enrollment.
+Any bookings of this type require a signed training agreement before enrolment.